All ABOUT GLOBAL VOLUNTEER EDUCATION

 • Participating in a beach cleanup

-• Foster an animal
+• Fostering an animal

 • community service at a school as part of the school curriculum to graduate